French Provisional Government of 1848: Formation

 The Provisional Government was formed after three days of street fighting in Paris that ended in the abdication of King Louis Philippe I at noon on February 24.

 The leaders of the government were selected by acclamation in two different meetings later that day, one at the Chamber of Deputies and the other at the Hôtel de Ville.

 The first set of seven names, chosen at the Chamber of Deputies, came from the list of deputies made by the moderate republican paper Le National.

 The second set of names, chosen at the Hôtel de Ville, came from a list made by the more radical republican paper La Réforme.

 In addition to the first set of deputies it included three journalists and a representative of the workers.

 Later that evening the combined list was acclaimed at the Hôtel de Ville.

 The members of the new Provisional Government collectively acted as head of state.
 They included the former deputies Jacques-Charles Dupont de l'Eure, Alphonse de Lamartine, Adolphe Crémieux, François Arago, Alexandre Auguste Ledru-Rollin, Louis-Antoine Garnier-Pagès and Pierre Marie de Saint-Georges.

 The three journalists were Armand Marrast, Louis Blanc (a socialist) and Ferdinand Flocon.
 The representative of the workers was Alexandre Martin, known as "Albert".

+Policies

+Various reforms were carried out during the Provisional Government's time in office.
+The old trade guilds were replaced (for purposes of conciliation) by organisations of employers and workers, while the undercutting of wages by various institutions like prisons was forbidden.
+In addition, as noted by one study, “the community accepted responsibility for industrial accidents, the Tuileries being set aside as a hospital for this purpose.”
+Imprisonment for debt was also abolished.
+A decree of March 1848 abolished “marchandage;” a subcontracting process that (as noted by one study) “encouraged competitive bidding between small entrepreneurs and forced down wages.”
+Another decree limited the working hours of adult males, while under another, as noted by one study, “the taxes on salt and other articles of consumption were remitted.”